spyderboy92/GSoC20-Kodi/README.md

 #### Basic overview of streaming mechanism
 ![Rep switching](https://user-images.githubusercontent.com/24195133/91663058-169ce900-eb04-11ea-8efb-c210d8d3d057.png)
 Any streaming content is basically splitted into smaller chunks called as segments.
+A stream can have multiple periods.
+Those periods have adaptation sets.
+Multiple adaptation sets can be there for multiple language audio, subs.
+Each adaptation sets can have multiple representations(in layman terms video quality).
+So, while swtiching segments we download different representation according to constraints.

 ## Work done:
 * First went to work with creating buffer.
 It was the most difficult and learning phase.
 Lots of literature stuff about streaming and thread deadlocks.